Perspectives on Business

 MIDTERM AND FINAL EXAMINATIONS:

-There are no examinations in this course.
+There are no examinations for this course.

 There are no team projects for this course.

-In all cases, class participation is mandatory.
+Class participation is mandatory.
 Failure to attend scheduled class sessions may be reflected in final course grading.

 Return to Professor Dunn's home page.